dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 This brings us to the end of the beginner tutorials for Dojo 2.
 At this point, you should have a good understanding of how to build simple applications with Dojo 2.
 There are, however, many more features that Dojo 2 has to offer.

 To learn about those features, take a look at the [advanced tutorials](../tutorials/) section where you will find more tutorials that demonstrate how to use features that almost every application needs such as creating in-page routers, working with client-side data stores, and more.
-For less common features, the [cookbook](../cookbook/modern-web-apps/drag-info.html) contains tutorials for features that are more specialized in nature such as data visualization.

-If you would like to learn more about the underlying architecture and technology behind Dojo 2, take a look at the articles in the [reference guide](../docs/fundamentals/accessibility/).
-This section contains information about topics such as [TypeScript and Dojo2](../../docs/fundamentals/typescript_and_dojo_2/) and [Working with a Virtual DOM](../../docs/fundamentals/working_with_virtual_dom/).
-These articles provide valuable insight into why Dojo 2 works the way that it does.

 {% section 'last' %}